 A Dutch oven works great for this recipe.
 Just be careful to use oven mitts to lift the lid after it comes out of the hot oven.
 I have burned my hand more than a few times on that darn thing.
 A crock pot or other slow-cooking method would also work well.

 Store leftover braised short ribs in an airtight container, along with the braising liquid, for up to three days.
 Reheat on a stove top in a deep pot.
 Add additional water if needed.
-The ribs should be covered with liquid when reheating.
+The short ribs should be covered with liquid when reheating.
+This is one of those dishes where the braising liquid is better the next day.

 Wine-braised short ribs with a flavorful sauce are one of those classic comfort foods that make an amazing family dinner.
 While the taste, texture and depth of flavor is something to savor, the real treat is that your entire house will smell absolutely wonderful.
 So, get out your chef's hat, open a bottle of red wine, and give this short rib recipe a try.